Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/364-p-e-cores.md

 1. Power on the DUT.
 1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
+1. Press `F9` to reset settings to default values and press `Y` to accept.
+1. Restart the system
+1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
 1. Enter the `Dasharo System Features` menu using the arrow keys and Enter.
 1. Enter the `CPU Configuration` submenu.
 1. Verify that the `Hyper-Threading` option is chosen - if